How to create a positive work environment

 A team with strong bonds will be able to deal with any problems that arise within the company.

-A good team spirit creates a sense of unity.
+A bond creates a sense of unity.
 Employees understand that they are not working by themselves but are striving towards a common goal.

 Facilitating a strong team spirit can be a challenge.
 It requires the acceptance of differences among team members.